Praful/allcatsrgrey/README.md

    Collection](https://allcatsrgrey.org.uk/wp/find-grey-literature/) the page where, on the right hand side, is a drop down menu for selecting a category.

+Note, however, that all the documents are available via the archive method.
+Therefore you never need to run the script using the `category` or `region` options.
+You don't have to run the `archive` option unless in the unlikely situation that it is updated.
+The output of the archive files is provided in the output folder.

-Examples of collecting data using these three methods:
+If you do want to see the output of these options, here are some Examples of collecting data using these three methods:
 ```
 python allcatsgrey_documents.py --method archive --csv archive.csv
 python allcatsgrey_documents.py --method region --csv region.csv